ClaudiuCreanga/ClaudiuCreanga.github.io/_posts/2015-07-29-magento-analytics-event-tracking.markdown

 title:  "Add event tracking for Google Analytics in magento"
 date:   2015-07-29 23:26:17
 categories: analytics
 description: "There are quite a few modules out there that add event tracking to magento.
-Unless you want a complex tracking system, tracking events with Google Analytics can be done with a few lines of code."
+Unless you want a complex tracking system, tracking events with Google Analytics can be done with a few lines of code.
+No need for extensions."
 ---
 As you may know, GA, by default, records only page loads.
 Only when the url is changed the <span class="code">ga function</span> sends data to your analytics account, as you can see from the standard tracking code: <span class="code">ga('send', 'pageview')</span> But, obviously, you would want to track more than page changes: add to cart clicks, newsletter signups etc.

-One thing that I would want to know is if customers actually buy products from the category page, or is that add to basket button on category pages useless.
+One thing that I would want to know is, for example, if customers actually buy products from the category page, or is that add to basket button on category pages useless.
 To test it you just have to add an <span class="code">onclick event</span> to the add to basket button:

 {% highlight javascript linenos %}
 onClick="ga('send', 'event', 'category-page', 'add-to-cart', '<?php echo $_product->getName(); ?>', '<?php echo preg_replace('/\..*/', '', $_product->getFinalPrice()); ?>',{'nonInteraction': 1});"